Global trace formula for ultra-differentiable Anosov flows: Denjoy--Carleman classes and ultradifferentiable functions

-We need to extend the notion of ultradifferentiability to objects that are not complex-valued functions (for instance manifolds) in order to make sense of Theorem~\ref{thmmain}.
+We need to extend the notion of ultradifferentiability to more general objects than complex-valued functions in order to make sense of Theorem~\ref{thmmain}.
+For instance, we will define what a $\mathcal{C}^{\kappa,\upsilon}$ manifold is.
 To do it, we follow ideas that may be found in \cite{nqa}, notice however that when $\upsilon > 2$ the sequence $\p{A_m}_{m \in \N}$ is not a DC-weight sequence in the sense of \cite{nqa}, so that we cannot apply most of their results.
-Hopefully, it will be clear in the remaining of the section that, whereas the general theory of our ultradifferentiability classes may not be very satisfactory, this is of no harm in the pedestrian approach to the problem of the trace formula.
+Hopefully, it will be clear in the remaining of the section that, whereas the general theory of our ultradifferentiability classes may not be very satisfactory, this is of no harm in our pedestrian approach to the problem of the trace formula.